 ‘But he’s wearing my bloody shirt and tie!’

 As preparations for the scene were being made I still had to carry out duties for the art director.
 He was a thoroughly nice chap called Gary Pritchard who worked on a number of BBC productions.
 Moving large pot plants, fitting signs, hanging pictures, I hope I don’t sweat too much in Will James’ precious shirt, or tear the garment by accident in my eagerness to get things done.
 Then I heard the git have a go at the art directors’ son who, like me, was a volunteer working for nothing.
-Rhys, the young man in question, had simply tried to make a small but helpful suggestion.
+Rhys, the young man in question, had simply made a small but helpful suggestion.
 Will put him firmly in his place with a classically moronic reply.

 ‘You make your film, I’ll make mine.’